Battle of Halen

 The Battle of Halen (Gefecht bei Halen), also known as the Battle of the Silver Helmets (Slag der Zilveren Helmen; Bataille des casques d'argent) because of the many cavalry helmets left behind on the battlefield by the German cuirassiers, took place on 12 August 1914 at the beginning of the First World War, between German forces led by Georg von der Marwitz and Belgian troops led by Léon De Witte.

 The name of the battle alludes to the Battle of the Golden Spurs in 1302, where 500 pairs of golden spurs were recovered from the battlefield.
 Halen (Haelen in French) was a small market town and a convenient river crossing of the Gete and was situated on the principal axis of advance of the Imperial German army.
 (Note: "Haelen" is the French rendering of "Halen", its local Dutch name.
 Contemporary English speakers were used to the French rendering.
 French-derived place names in Flanders are considered archaic.)
-The battle was a Belgian tactical victory, but did little to delay the German invasion of Belgium.
+The battle was a Belgian tactical victory but did little to delay the German invasion of Belgium.

 Background

 On 3 August the Belgian government rejected a German ultimatum and the British government guaranteed military support to Belgium if Germany invaded.
-Germany declared war on France, the British government ordered general mobilisation, and Italy declared neutrality.
-On 4 August, the British government sent an ultimatum to Germany and declared war on Germany at midnight on 4/5 August, Central European time.
-Belgium severed diplomatic relations with Germany, and Germany declared war on Belgium.
+Germany declared war on France, the British government ordered general mobilisation and Italy declared neutrality.
+On 4 August, the British government sent an ultimatum to Germany and declared war at midnight on 4/5 August, Central European time.
+Belgium severed diplomatic relations with Germany and Germany declared war on Belgium.

 German troops crossed the Belgian frontier and attacked Liège.
-A week after the German invasion, German cavalry had been operating towards Hasselt and Diest, which threatened the left flank of the army on the Gete.
+A week after the German invasion, German cavalry was operating towards Hasselt and Diest, that threatened the left flank of the army on the Gete.
 Belgian general headquarters chose Halen as a place to delay the advance and gain time to complete an orderly retreat to the west.
 The Belgian Cavalry Division was sent from Sint-Truiden to Budingen and Halen, to extend the Belgian left flank.